MBEDOBE/mbedobe/README.md

 - 👋 Hi, I’m @MBEDOBE
 - 👀 I’m interested in web design and development
-- 🌱 I’m currently junior role in React JS
+- 🌱 I’m currently looking for remote internship oppportunities React JS and React Native.
-- 💞️ I’m looking to collaborate on projects i can help with.
+- 💞️ I’m looking to collaborate on projects i can help with as well.
+Hit me up if you have something.
 - 📫 How to reach me danielbushbaby@gmail.com

 <!---